idrsolutions/idrsolutions-php-client/README.md

 # IDRSolutions PHP Client #

-Interact with any [IDRsolutions' Microservice Examples](https://github.com/idrsolutions/) using the IDRSolutions NodeJS Client.
+Interact with any [IDRsolutions' Microservice Examples](https://github.com/idrsolutions/) using the IDRSolutions PHP Client.

 The IDRsolutions Microservice Examples are open source projects that allows you to convert PDFs using various softwares from [IDRSolutions](https://www.idrsolutions.com/) as an online service.

-IDR Solutions offer a free trial service for running these libraries with NodeJS.
+IDR Solutions offer a free trial service for running these libraries with PHP.
 You can find information at the following links for [JPedal](https://www.idrsolutions.com/jpedal/) and [BuildVu](https://www.idrsolutions.com/buildvu/).

 -----